core-wg/yang-cbor/draft-ietf-core-sid.md

-These objectives are unattainable in full, because YANG names are not necessarily born with a SID assignment, and because entirely autonomous entities might decide to assign SIDs for the same YANG name like ships in the night.
+These objectives are unattainable in full, because YANG names are not necessarily born with a SID assignment, and because entirely autonomous entities might decide to assign SIDs for the same YANG name without communicating ("like ships in the night").
 Note that as long as this autonomy is maintained, any single observer will have the impression that Objective 2 is attained.
 Only when entities that have acted autonomously start communicating, a